ceph/ceph-csi/docs/deploy-rbd.md

 Admin credentials are required for provisioning new RBD images `ADMIN_NAME`: `ADMIN_PASSWORD` - note that the key of the key-value pair is the name of the client with admin privileges, and the value is its password

-Also note that CSI RBD expects admin keyring and Ceph config file in `/etc/ceph`.

 ## Deployment with Kubernetes